Real Numbers for Lockouts, Keys, Ignitions, and Programming

 Car Locksmith Pricing — At-a-Glance

-Typical Fort Worth car locksmith pricing (2026): Car lockout $75–$150.
+As of August 2026, typical Fort Worth car locksmith pricing runs as follows.
+Car lockout $75–$150.
 Broken key extraction $95–$165.
 Ignition repair $150–$400.
 Transponder key replacement $120–$200.
 Remote head key $175–$275.
 Smart/proximity fob $220–$500.
 European luxury key $350–$800.
 All-keys-lost surcharge +$75–$150.
 After-hours surcharge +$25–$75.

 What Makes Locksmith Prices Vary